michaeldegroot/mysql-cache/README.md

 ___
 # What it does
-Automatically caches SELECT sql's in the machine's memory using node-cache.
-This module is wrapping some functions of the [mysql](https://www.npmjs.com/package/mysql) module
+Automatically caches SELECT sql's in the machine's memory using [memored](https://github.com/PaquitoSoft/memored) so this can work in clustered mode!

+This module is wrapping some functions of the [mysql](https://www.npmjs.com/package/mysql) module for ease of use
 ___
 # Changelog